BinaryBrother/FamilyTracker-GUI/README.md

-# NetworkSnitch-GUI
+# Family Tracker-GUI
- A GUI for NetworkSnitch!
+ A GUI for FamilyTracker!